ArthurZey/arthurzey.github.io/_pages/stubs/physical-fitness.md

 So how about macros?
 Well, I tend to use carbs as a performance-enhancing drug, so I time them around my lifts.
 So what follows is for lifting days, regardless of what diet phase I'm in.
 I tend to be willy-nilly on macronutrient breakdowns on non-lifting days, being low-carb on non-feast days and a total carb glutton on feast days (if that's what I'm craving!).

+Here's the high-level algorithm:
+1. pin fat intake to be 25-30% of total calories (probably closer to 25% for a cut)
+2. pin protein to be 1.5 to 2 grams per pound of body weight
+3. remainder from carbs

+Here's a more detailed view.
 For purposes of the table, let's use _x_ to refer to the total calories for that day.
 The entry in **bold** is the first part of the calculation (with other columns showing other representations of the same information).

 |Macronutrient|Calories|Grams|Example for 1800-1900 calories|
 |-|-|-|-|
 |Fat (9 calories/gram)|**25-30% of _x_**|min: 0.25 * _x_ / 9<br />max: 0.3 * _x_ / 9|450 calories<br />50 grams|
 |Protein (4 calories/gram)|min: (body weight in lbs) * 1.5 * 4<br >max: (body weight in lbs) * 2 * 4|**min: (body weight in lbs) * 1.5<br >max: (body weight in lbs) * 2**|1080 calories<br />270 grams|
 |Carbs (4 calories/gram)|**_x_ - (calories from fat + calories from protein)**|(_x_ - (calories from fat + calories from protein)) / 4|280 calories<br />70 grams|

-Put another way:
-1. pin fat intake to be 25-30% of total calories (probably closer to 25% for a cut)
-2. pin protein to be 1.5 to 2 grams per pound of body weight
-3. remainder from carbs

 A few notes:
 * Notice that the numbers don't line up exactly?
 This is why I deal with ranges, to make calculations a bit easier.
 So I do a bit of fudging within 50ish calories and round to nearest 5-10 grams.
 This also translates into a bit of fudging when it comes to estimating food quantities (eg, 1/4-cup of rice, not 3/16-cups of rice) and exact compositions.